sinthetix/codechecker-osx-migration-travis-test-repo/README.md

 - Close the Terminal app.
 - Click the  menu and select Restart....

-# Check out and build Clang with extra tools
+# check out and build clang with extra tools
 How to: http://clang.llvm.org/get_started.html

 # get dependencies